ALVARO-ISEP/LCD_ST7920/README.md

 Hello, I have searched for a avr-library for this LCD controller for a long time and have only find 3 types of libraries:

--->A lot heavy but with a lot of functions and fonts
+*A lot heavy but with a lot of functions and fonts

--->Parallel but about 10 pins wasted
+*Parallel but about 10 pins wasted

--->too simple only been able to use lcd internal fonts that only allow 4 lines of text
+*too simple only been able to use lcd internal fonts that only allow 4 lines of text